dadinn/linuxonzfs/debian.md

 ```

  * install lsb-release
-_This is a dependency to install ZFS... must be a bug in the dpgk package definition_
+_This is a dependency to install ZFS... must be a bug in the dpkg package definition_
 ```
 aptitude install lsb-release
 ```